deepbasu007/ssai-fcn/README.md

 The FCN and Deconvolutional Networks can be trained as standalone models from scratch or the Fully connected models can be transplanted to Fully Convolutional models using the net surgery trick.

-The transplanted FCN can be used for prediction or can be re-trained using fine-tuning.
+The transplanted FCN can be used directly for prediction or can be re-trained using fine-tuning.